 Game Preview: Iowa Wild at Rockford IceHogs

-- Five of Iowa's six victories over Rockford this season have come in overtime or a shootout
+- Six of Iowa and Rockford's games this season have been decided in overtime or a shootout

 Iowa Wild hockey is presented by MercyOne.
 For more information, please visitâ¯www.iowawild.com.
 Fans can purchase single-game tickets through the team's website at www.iowawild.com.
 Group tickets (10 or more), suites, Wild 365 memberships or premium tickets can be purchased by contacting the Iowa Wild Ticket Department at 515-564-8700 orâ¯tickets@iowawild.com.
 Season tickets for 2023-24 are on sale now.
 Fans can purchase season tickets for the upcoming season atâ¯https://www.iowawild.com/wild-365.